 The Story of My Cats

-I adopted Ricky in Dubai in April 2021 and since then he’s become my cream-coloured familiar.
+My four ginger lions were all adopted here in Dubai, starting with Ricky whom I adopted in April 2021 and since then he’s become my cream-coloured familiar.
 He’s occasionally grumpy, very serious about his nap times, and likes hanging around book stacks, so we get along quite well.

 Ricky was found in Dubai’s industrial area.
 He was abandoned, shaved, underfed, riddled with ear mites, and living off of the contents of the labourers’ lunch boxes.
 He was lucky to be spotted and picked up by a cat shelter and to end up on an adoption day organised by my local pet shop.